Funflowerfarm/funflowerfarm/README.md

 # Licensing

 All code is under MIT licensing.
-We encourage people to improve the Sunflower Metaverse.
+We encourage people to improve the Funflower Farm Metaverse.

 Please check with the individual designers that you have permissions before using any of the in-game assets sprites.
-Doing so without permissions is illegal.
+Doing so without permissions may be illegal.

 We are open source and bootstrapped with zero funds.
 Hence we have used a base asset pack - https://danieldiggle.itch.io/sunnyside